 1964 Courteney Cox American actress.
 Film: Ace Ventura: Pet Detective (1994, Ace's girlfriend Lauren), Scream (1996), Scream 2 (1997), and Scream 3 (2000).
 TV: Family Ties (Alex's girlfriend) and Friends (Monica Geller).

 1963 Helen Hunt American actress.
 TV: St. Elsewhere (Dr. Morrison's Girlfriend Clancy).

 1954 James Belushi American comedian, actor.
 Film: Red Heat (1988).

-1950 Michel Lotito French omnivore.
-His diet has included 10 bicycles, 7 TVs, 6 chandeliers, a Cessna light aircraft, a shopping cart, and a coffin.
+1950 Michel Lotito d.
+2007 French omnivore.
+Monsieur Mangetout ("Mr Eat-All").
+He has eaten, among other things, a Cessna light aircraft, 10 bicycles, 7 TVs, 6 chandeliers, a shopping cart, and a coffin.
+Although, he claims bananas and hard-boiled eggs would make him sick.
 Source: Guinness Book of World Records

 1946 Janet Lennon American singer, one of the Lennon Sisters.
 She and her sisters were a mainstay of The Lawrence Welk Show during the 50's and 60's.

 1943 Johnny Hallyday French rock idol.
 Known for his French versions of hits by stars like Elvis Presley and Chuck Berry.

 1941 Harry Nilsson d.
 1994 (Harry Nelson), American Grammy-winning singer, songwriter.
 Music: wrote One (#1 for Three Dog Night), Everybody's Talking (1969, Grammy, theme to the movie Midnight Cowboy), and the animated TV film The Point!